gkpierce/gkpierce.github.io/README.md

-# Plain Template
+# Website Template

-We are using the template from https://github.com/MXHX7199/MXHX7199.github.io
+I am using the template from https://github.com/MXHX7199/MXHX7199.github.io

+My gratitude is extended to the creator of the template for sharing their website structure.

 ##Comments below from the author of the template: